 If you have a history of paying on time, you may be able to avoid paying the penalty by asking for a first-time waiver.
 Taxpayers with previous late pays may still be able to have penalties waived if they can show “reasonable cause” for their delinquency.
 Although this is not a type of payment plan, it will reduce the amount you owe which should make it easier to pay your back taxes.

 You received a letter from the IRS demanding payment or threatening a tax lien, and now you’re uncertain about your rights.
 Contacting the IRS can be overwhelming under the best of circumstances, especially when you don’t have the money you owe.
 An experienced tax attorney can advocate for you and negotiate payment terms with the IRS.
-Receive a free claim review to learn more about what options may be right for your situation.
+Protect your interests by contacting an experienced tax law attorney today.